🎉 Black Friday Deal! Get 30% off your first year (or month) with the code BF2025

 Further integrations

-It also initiates the PHP SDK for tracking events in your PHP code.
+The WordPress plugin also initiates the PHP SDK for tracking events in your PHP code.
 It exposes a global function vemetric which returns a new instance of the Vemetric Client.
 Here’s an example:

 <?php